Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 What is the EEAT Algorithm

-Google’s EEAT algorithm is an updated version of their EAT algorithm.
-It stands for Experience, Expertise, Authority & Trust.
-It is used to assess how accurate and reliable website content is based on the experience, expertise, authority and trustworthiness of the website owner and content author.
+Google’s EEAT algorithm is an updated version of its EAT algorithm.
+It stands for Experience, Expertise, Authority, and Trust.
+It is used to assess how accurate and reliable website content is based on the experience, expertise, authority, and trustworthiness of the website owner and content author.

 Google EEAT Algorithm Venn Diagram shows Experience, Authoritativeness, Expertise and Trust